BV-BRC/BV-BRC-API/NOTES.md

 3. DecorateQuery.
 Add access control clauses to query.

 4. Limiter.
-Skipped if rqeuest call_method != query.
+Skipped if request call_method != query.
   Maximum and default limits defined here.

-Request variables:
+## Request variables:

 call_method:
  * query: set if post and content-type is application/x-www-form-urlencoded, or